Alvintang6/personalweb/_posts/tech_page/MCU&MPU/2020-06-01-kernel-dts.markdown

 ## 5. "of" function

-"of" function are used to obtain the contain information in the node.
+In linux system lib, a series "of" function are provided to obtain the node information from the device tree.

 - struct device_node *of_find_node_by_path(const char *path);